bundabrg/bcf/README.md

 ---

-`bcf` is a Command Management tool suitable for use in Bukkit/Spigot/PaperMC, Bungeecord and Standalone (based on JLine) though it may support other platforms in the near future.
+`bcf` is a Command Management tool suitable for use in Bukkit/Spigot/PaperMC, Bungeecord and Standalone applications though it may support other platforms in the future.

 It allows one to easily provide full command completion for all your commands as well as automatically resolve and marshal input from the user so your command